thoughtbot/backbone-js-on-rails/book/views_and_templates/composite_views.md

   now be reused on other domain objects with comments
-- The task view performs better, since adding new comments or updating the task details will only re-render the pertinent section, instead of re-rendering the entire task + comments composite
+- The task view performs better, since adding new comments or updating the task details will only re-render the pertinent section, instead of re-rendering the entire task ` comments composite

-In the example app, we make use of a composite view on +TasksIndex+ located at +app/assets/javascripts/views/tasks_index.js+.
+In the example app, we make use of a composite view on `TasksIndex` located at `app/assets/javascripts/views/tasks_index.js`.
 The situation is similar to what has been discussed here.
 The view responsible for rendering the list of children will actually render them as children.
-Note how the +renderTasks+ function iterates over the  collection of tasks, instantiates a +TaskItem+ view for each, renders it as a child with +renderChild+, and finally appends it to table's body.
-Now, when the router cleans up the +TasksIndex+ with +leave+, it will also clean up all of its children.
+Note how the `renderTasks` function iterates over the  collection of tasks, instantiates a `TaskItem` view for each, renders it as a child with `renderChild`, and finally appends it to table's body.
+Now, when the router cleans up the `TasksIndex` with `leave`, it will also clean up all of its children.

-==== Cleaning up views properly
+#### Cleaning up views properly

 You've learned how leaving lingering events bound on views that are no longer on the page can cause both UI bugs or, what's probably worse, memory leaks.